You can add stakes to the Story Spine to simplify the rapid crafting of one or more novels in a series.

-- The Audience-hero Bond: To cement the bond between the audience and hero, use emotional cues to signal to the audience the hero is some combination of likable, empathetic, and fascinating.
+- The Audience-hero Bond: Cement the bond between the audience and hero.
+In other words, use emotional cues to signal to the audience the hero is some combination of likable, empathetic, and fascinating.

-- The Audience-stake Bond: To draw out the most powerful emotional reaction from readers, create a bond between the audience and the stakes independent of their bond with the hero.
+- The Audience-stake Bond: Draw out the most powerful emotional reaction from readers.
+For instance, create a bond between the audience and the stakes independent of their bond with the hero.

-- Boundaries and Restrictions: To increase tension and stakes power, tighten the time and resource restrictions that influence the hero.
+- Boundaries and Restrictions: Increase tension and stakes power.
+For example, tighten the time and resource restrictions that influence the hero.

 - Vulnerable Populations: To increase the audience’s empathy, use as stakes a member of vulnerable populations, such as a child or pet, tapping into an instinctive source of empathy.

-- Hero’s Backstory: To add an extra layer of intensity, connect threads of the hero’s past to the present story.
+- Hero’s Backstory: Add an extra layer of intensity, such as connecting threads of the hero’s past to the present story.

-- Setting: To increase the weight of the hero’s actions, pick a setting where failure has a greater consequence.
+- Setting: Increase the weight of the hero’s actions.
+For example, you can pick a setting where failure has a greater consequence.

 - Contingency Stakes: To make audiences feel more involved, pair other stakes with regret, suffering, and sacrifice.

 - The Secret Modulator: To maintain and increase reader engagement, grow failure’s negative consequences throughout the story and series.

 The Story Spine lays out the critical elements of each story, and you can assign escalating stakes to each one.
 Compare the stakes across the series and adjust as needed to ensure escalation.